samsung-cnct/cluster-api-provider-ssh/README.md

 ```

-For now some manual changes will have to be made to the template files.
+For now some manual changes will have to be made to the template files as needed.

 ## Running cluster deployer
 Build the clusterctl binary